 Abstract

 Holistic gaming is a game design philosophy that recognizes that video games and video game play produce physical as well as psychological effects.
 Holistic gaming works to understand this relationship between humans, video games, and video game play in order to design games that facilitate education, research, healthcare, and human development.
+Whether they’re training doctors or offsetting Alzheimer’s disease, video games can exercise both mental and physical features, train specific skills for a number of jobs, educate players about events and phenomenon in our world, research and understand natural human processes, and they can be designed for a number of other purposes.
 Multiple studies in the fields of psychology, biology, educational media, and the like, have demonstrated the effects of video games on physical and psychological levels—positive, negative, and everything in between.
-This thesis and explains the role of games and play in society, their evolution into video games, their application in education, the mentalways in which video games can be used in the future, and how they will get there.
+This thesis identifies and explains the role of games and play in society, their evolution into video games, their application in education, the various physical and mental effects that video games produce, ways in which video games can be used in the future, and how they will get there.

 Defining Holistic Gaming